 With this package, clients get 1 coaching call per month (60 min) or a face-to-face meeting depending upon proximity (if you are within 25 miles of Alice’s office).
 If you need additional support, I will supply individualized craft/writing lessons as well.
 Every month you’ll receive feedback in your edits and emails.

-If this package sounds like the right plan for you, please email me HERE!
+If this book editing package sounds like the right plan for you, please email me HERE!

 Call to Action: